No. 1 ranked 2025 EDGE commits to Clemson

 The elite defensive end got an early look at Clemson as he attended the Dabo Swinney Football Camp in June 2023 and announced a Clemson offer on 6/2/23.

-He was also at the recent Clemson Elite Junior Day where he obviously liked what he saw from the coaching staff and campus.
+He will also be at the Clemson Elite Junior Day on Saturday.

-This is a massive get for Dabo Swinney and the Tigers, which was secured by new defensive ends coach Chris Rumph.
+This is a massive get for Dabo Swinney and the Tigers in an area of need, which was secured by new defensive ends coach Chris Rumph.

 Clemson now has eight commits in their 2025 class (four from Virginia) with Watford, athlete Marquise Henderson, defensive lineman Amare Adams, receiver Carleton Preston, tight end Logan Brooking, offensive lineman Easton Ware, quarterback Blake Hebert and running back Gideon Davidson.